djpai/StreamConduit/README.md

 # StreamConduit
 Change direction of stream.
-From Read to Write or Write to Read
+Read from a write stream or write to a read stream.